idiap/pygafro/README.md

 ## How to cite

-If you use *gafro* in your research, please cite the
+If you use *gafro* in your research, please cite:

 	@article{loewGeometricAlgebraOptimal2023,
 	  title = {Geometric {{Algebra}} for {{Optimal Control}} with {{Applications}} in {{Manipulation Tasks}}},